Mayank0875/DSA-Problem/Company Based/Ebay/The Crystal Merchant/problem.md

 ## Description

-You are a merchant trading rare magical crystals in a bustling kingdom.
+You are a merchant trading rare crystals in a kingdom.
 You have an array `prices` where `prices[i]` represents the market price of a crystal on the $i$-th day.

 To maximize your earnings, you can perform multiple transactions.
 A transaction consists of buying one crystal and selling it on a different day.
 You must observe the following rules:
 1. You can hold **at most one** crystal at a time.